 The Sixth Form is divided into tutor groups of approximately twenty five students.
 Each group is looked after by an experienced member of staff under the overall direction of the Director of Sixth Form.
 The Sixth Form area is on the first floor of the sports hall block.
 It contains a Sixth Form study area with a small kitchen and desktop computers connected to the network.
-Twenty-four laptop computers are also available in the Sixth Form area and an extensive university prospectus section.
+Computers are available in the Sixth Form area, although many students prefer to bring their own devices.